Economic Daily

 The Economic Daily (经济日报) is a Chinese state-owned newspaper focusing on economic reports.
-Founded in Beijing on January 1, 1983, the newspaper is a deputy ministerial-level institution under the State Council.
-The newspaper is managed by the Central Propaganda Department of the Chinese Communist Party.
+Founded in Beijing on January 1, 1983, the newspaper is managed by the Central Propaganda Department of the Chinese Communist Party.
+The Economic Daily is pro-business, and the tone is conservative.

 History

+The newspaper was first published on 1 January 1983.

 In 1984, Deng Xiaoping wrote an inscription for the Economic Daily.

+In March 2018, Economic Daily won the Third National Top 100 Newspapers in China.

 In October 2020, the United States Department of State designated the Economic Daily as a foreign mission of China.